dogeared/okta-blog/_source/_posts/2020-01-23-always-use-pkce-with-oauth2-and-spring-boot.md

 OAuth (and by extension OIDC) use a number of defined Flows to manage the interactions between the Client App, the Authorization Server and the Resource Server.
 In this post, I focus on the Authorization Code Flow.
 This flow is meant to be kicked off from your browser and goes like this:

 1. Yelp wants access to your contacts.
 It presents a button to link your Google Contacts.
-1. When you click the button, you’re redirected to Google where you login with your username and password (if you’re not already logged in).
+1. When you click the button, you're redirected to Google where you login with your username and password (if you're not already logged in).
 1. Google shows you a screen telling you that Yelp would like read-only access to your contacts.
 1. Once you give your consent, Google redirects back to Yelp, via your browser, with a temporary code (called an authorization code)
 1. Using this code, Yelp contacts Google to trade it for an Access Token